Print Lesson Plans: One Command to Print the Whole Teaching Day

 Why Orchestration Matters

-Each sub-skill works independently — you can run daily-lesson-plans alone to check the schedule on screen, or notion-printable-markdown to export any Notion page.
-But the orchestration skill is where the real time savings happen.
-Instead of five separate commands, one phrase handles the full morning prep.
+Each sub-skill works independently.
+You can run daily-lesson-plans alone to check the schedule on screen, or notion-printable-markdown to export any Notion page.
+But the orchestration is where the real time savings happen.
+One phrase replaces five separate commands.

-The key design constraint is that skills don't share state between invocations.
-Step 4 re-queries the Daily Time Blocks database even though step 2 already fetched similar data.
-This is intentional: each skill is self-contained, and the orchestrator treats them as black boxes with known inputs and outputs.
-The tradeoff is a few extra API calls in exchange for skills that never break when used independently.
+The interesting design constraint: skills don't share state between invocations.
+The orchestrator re-queries the Daily Time Blocks database even though daily-lesson-plans already fetched similar data.
+This is intentional.
+Each skill is self-contained; the orchestrator treats them as black boxes with known inputs and outputs.
+A few extra API calls is a small price for skills that never break when used independently.

 Teacher Targeting

 The optional teacher argument — "print lesson plans for Dad" — limits the run to a single teacher's schedule and linked plans.
 Without it, both teachers get printed.
-Teacher matching uses Notion user IDs internally, not display names, which avoids ambiguity (the same person might appear as "Dad," "Matt," or "Ayah" in different parts of the database).
+Teacher matching uses Notion user IDs internally, not display names, which avoids ambiguity.
+The same person might appear as "Dad," "Matt," or "Ayah" in different parts of the database.
+The skill doesn't care which name you use.

 Output

-Total time from command to paper: about 90 seconds, most of which is Chromium rendering PDFs.
+Total time from command to paper: about 90 seconds.
+Most of that is Chromium rendering PDFs.
+The printing itself is instant.